jramaswami/GettingAndCleaningData/CourseProject/CODEBOOK.md

 into one dataset.

 Mean and standard deviation values for each type of measurement were extracted and the mean value calculated.
+This summary data is written to summary.txt.

 ## Data Dictionary